iterative/ldb-resources/README.md

 ```

-LDB stores file attributes collected during indexing in a JSON schema, so in the example above, flag `--path` is actually a shortcut for JMESPATH regex function applied to JSON `fs.path` attribute (equivalent to ```--file 'regex(fs.path, `EXPR`)'```.
+LDB stores file attributes collected during indexing in a JSON schema, so in the example above, flag `--path` is actually a shortcut for JMESPATH regex function applied to JSON `fs.path` attribute and is equivalent to ```--file 'regex(fs.path, `EXPR`)'```.

   <details>
     <summary>Sample LDB-indexed file attributes</summary>